Kristaps Porzingis Player Props: Wizards vs. Hawks

-The Washington Wizards, with Kristaps Porzingis, face the Atlanta Hawks at 7:00 PM ET on Wednesday.
+Kristaps Porzingis and his Washington Wizards teammates will take on the Atlanta Hawks on Friday at 7:00 PM ET.

-If you'd like to place a wager on Porzingis' props, we look at his available ones, providing some stats and trends, below.
+In this piece we'll break down Porzingis' stats and trends, helping you make good selections on prop bets.

 Kristaps Porzingis Prop Bets vs. the Hawks